mrtexaznl/mediterraneancoin-wallet/README.md

      A tiny library for integrating Bitcoin payments into your own Android app (e.g. donations, in-app purchases).
  * __sample-integration-android__:
-     A minimal example app to demonstrate integration of Bitcoin payments into your Android app.
+     A minimal example app to demonstrate integration of MediterraneanCoin payments into your Android app.

 You can build all sub-projects at once using Maven: